Let Your Light Shine – The Power of Prana in Health and Healing

 Tantriks likened this part of our energetic anatomy to a fire because a belly that is alive warms us.
 It makes us feel safe and “at home” in our bodies.
 The belly, when full of presence, strengthens our sense of individual purpose in the world.
 A belly that is awakened says, “I am safe.
 I am here.
 I have a mission.”
 A belly that is asleep says, “What’s my unique purpose?
 Am I important?
 Am I balanced?”

 The navel is also the seat of digestion and assimilation.
-If the navel (and sacrum in general) is weak, we may experience instability in our low back, sluggish digestion, or instability in our mind and emotions.
+If the navel (and sacrum in general) is weak, we may experience instability in our lower back, sluggish digestion, or instability in our mind and emotions.

-Forrest Yoga and ParaYoga, in my experience, are two yoga styles that pay particular homage to the belly fire, both on a physical and psychic level.
+In my experience, Forrest Yoga and ParaYoga are two yoga styles that pay particular homage to the belly fire, both on a physical and psychic level.
 Try taking one of these classes for a core-building and purifying experience.

-YogaUOnline contributor Katie SilcoxKatie Silcox is the New York Times best-selling author of the book, Healthy, Happy, Sexy – Ayurveda Wisdom for Modern Women.
-She is also a nationally-recognized yoga teacher, Ayurvedic practitioner, writer for Yoga Journal, and a senior teacher within the Sri-Vidya ParaYoga lineage under Yogarupa Rod Stryker.
-Katie was named one of San Francisco’s Best Yoga Teachers by Common Ground Magazine in 2009, and one of “70 Yogis Changing the World” in Origin Magazine in 2014.
-Her signature teaching style blends classical yoga, vinyasa-based asana and life-changing Tantric/Ayurvedic philosophy. www.katiesilcox.com
+Katie Silcox is the New York Times best-selling author of the book Healthy, Happy, Sexy – Ayurveda Wisdom for Modern Women.
+She is also a nationally recognized yoga teacher, Ayurvedic practitioner, writer for Yoga Journal, and a senior teacher within the Sri-Vidya ParaYoga lineage under Yogarupa Rod Stryker.
+Katie was named one of San Francisco’s Best Yoga Teachers by Common Ground Magazine in 2009 and one of “70 Yogis Changing the World” in Origin Magazine in 2014.
+Her signature teaching style blends classical yoga, vinyasa-based asana, and life-changing Tantric/Ayurvedic philosophy. www.katiesilcox.com